Advertiser Disclosure

 For more information about ticketing, fares, and timetables, visit the Kauai Bus website.

-By Taxi or Rideshare
+By Taxi or Ride-Share

-The standard rate for a taxi on the island is $3 per mile, which is significantly more expensive than most cities in the continental U.S. It may make more sense to a shuttle, public transportation, or rental car to reach your hotel.
+The standard rate for a taxi on the island is $3 per mile, which is significantly more expensive than in most cities in the continental U.S. It may make more sense to take a shuttle, public transportation, or rental car to reach your hotel.
 Once there, you can call a taxi to get to a nearby restaurant, attraction, or shopping area.

-Where to Stay in Kauai
+Where To Stay in Kauai

-The island of Kauai is made up of 5 main regions, each one with its own individual personality.
+The island of Kauai is made up of 5 main regions, each one with its own personality.
 This is also the island where no building is taller than a coconut tree and the chickens roam free.
 If beaches are your scene, then you’ll be happy almost anywhere.
 The entire island is full of them, arguably more than any other island in the state.
-Since you’ll need to pick a base for your trip, here is some more information about the main areas of Kauai.
+Since you’ll need to pick a base for your trip, here is more information about the main areas of Kauai.

 1. North Shore

 Kauai’s dramatic North Shore is an enchanting setting full of rugged mountains, lush taro fields, heavenly beaches, and spectacular sea cliffs.
 Visit lovely Hanalei Town, home to colorful shops, galleries, and restaurants.
 You’ll also find some of Kauai’s best beaches in this area, but the real benefit to this location is the close distance to the Na Pali coastline.
-The resorts here don’t come cheap though, so save up those points and cash them in for some stunning views.
+The resorts here don’t come cheap, though, so save up those points and cash them in for stunning views.

 Where to stay: